 - Being consistent with the above items

-I hope you’ve found this post really useful.
+I hope you’ve found this post really useful to learn how to be an entrepreneur.
 It was actually a discussion that I first started on Quora but it was so popular there, I decided to expand on the discussion.

 Let me know your thoughts and feedback and feel free to follow, share and like.